aimms/language-reference/advanced-language-components/units-of-measurement/associating-units-with-model-identifiers.rst

    :ref:`sec:set-expr.string.format`), and

--  when performing sensitivity analysis of mathematical programs in the presence of variables and constraints which have a non-empty :any:`Unit` attribute (see :ref:`sec:units.scaling.mp`).
+-  when performing sensitivity analysis of mathematical programs in the presence of variables and constraints which have a non-empty Unit attribute (see :ref:`sec:units.scaling.mp`).

 .. rubric:: Indices not always required